-- Planning and providing high-quality teaching that is differentiated to meet pupil needs through a graduated approach. - The progress and development of every pupil in their class. - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions, and consider how they can be linked to classroom teaching. - Working with the SENCO to review each pupil's progress and development, and decide on any changes to provision. - Ensuring they follow this SEND policy and the SEN information report. - Communicating with parents regularly to: - Set clear outcomes and review progress towards them - Discuss the activities and support that will help achieve the set outcomes - Identify the responsibilities of the parent, the pupil and the school - Listen to the parents' concerns and agree their aspirations for the pupil - 6.7 Parents or carers: parents or carers should inform the school if they have any concerns about their child's progress or development.
+- Planning and providing high-quality teaching that is differentiated to meet pupil needs through a graduated approach. - The progress and development of every pupil in their class. - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions, and consider how they can be linked to classroom teaching. - Working with the SENCO to review each pupil's progress and development, and decide on any changes to provision. - Ensuring they follow this SEND policy and the SEN information report. - Communicating with parents regularly to: - Set clear outcomes and review progress towards them - Discuss the activities and support that will help achieve the set outcomes - o Identify the responsibilities of the parent, the pupil and the school - Listen to the parents' concerns and agree their aspirations for the pupil - Parents or carers: Parents or carers should inform the school if they have any concerns about their child's progress or development.
+This should always be raised with the SENCO in the first instance, followed by the Headteacher, in line with the Trusts complaints policy.

 Parents or carers of a pupil on the SEND register will always be given the opportunity to provide information and express their views about the pupil's SEND and the support provided.
 They will be invited to participate in discussions and decisions about this support.
-They will be: - Invited to termly meetings to review the provision that is in place for their child. - Asked to provide information about the impact of SEN support outside school and any changes in the pupil's needs. - Given the opportunity to share their concerns and, with school staff, agree their aspirations for the pupil.
+They will be:

+Invited to termly meetings to review the provision that is in place for their child.

-- Given an annual report on the pupil's progress. - The school will take into account the views of the parent or carer in any decisions made about the pupil. - The pupil: pupils will always be given the opportunity to provide information and express their views about their SEND and the support provided.
+- Asked to provide information about the impact of SEN support outside school and any changes in the pupil's needs. - Given the opportunity to share their concerns and, with school staff, agree their aspirations for the pupil. - Given an annual report on the pupil's progress. - The school will take into account the views of the parent or carer in any decisions made about the pupil. - The pupil: Pupils will always be given the opportunity to provide information and express their views about their SEND and the support provided.
 They will be invited to participate in discussions and decisions about this support.
 This might involve the pupil: - Explaining what their strengths and difficulties are. - Contributing to setting targets or outcomes. - Attending review meetings. - Giving feedback on the effectiveness of interventions. - The pupil's views will be taken into account in making decisions that affect them, whenever possible.